gioele/prawn-qrcodes/README.md

 prawn-qrcodes
 =============

-An easy way to add QR codes to Prawn-generated PDF files.
+An easy way to add QR codes to PDF files generated with Prawn.

 Examples